 As a scientific study, psychology is the work of identifying durable, verifiable answers to questions about mind and behavior.
 As a student of psychology you'll see how psychologists attempt to correctly discover things like: how we make decisions; how we deceive ourselves; how the brain processes thoughts, memories, emotions, and dreams; why we help, hurt, or choose to love others; how we see in color, locate sound sources, form new habits; how our abilities change from infancy to old age; how people interact among others and within groups; and many other aspects of behavior and mind in the normal human experience, along with studies of disorder in these and other topic areas.

-If you are considering going on for further study or training and a career in the field of psychology, you should look into our Psychology Program (PC01), which will begin Spring 2016.
+If you are considering going on for further study or training and a career in the field of psychology, you should look into our Psychology Program (PC01).
 Talk this over with any psychology professor or an advisor at the Advisement Center.

 Students can begin their study of psychology at MCC by taking any one of the courses listed below, which have no prerequisites:

 Introductory Psychology (PSY 101) is a prerequisite to all other courses in the department, except those listed above.
 Some 200-level courses have additional prerequisites that you should check before enrolling.
 There are no fixed sequences of courses that must be taken in order.
 You should select courses based on your personal interest, your career plans, and transfer requirements.